 Tinnitus Desensitisation Therapy™ treatments are being carried out in all of The Tinnitus Clinics in the UK.
 Here are some of our patients who want to tell you their story.

 “I feel The Tinnitus Clinic is on my side – they understand what you are going through.
-This all makes me feel that I am in control, and the tinnitus is not in control of me.”Read
+This all makes me feel that I am in control, and the tinnitus is not in control of me.
+I owe a great deal to Kathryn and the rest of the team at The Tinnitus Clinic.”

 For further information you can request an information pack about all of our treatments and book an appointment by calling us on the number below or completing our booking form.